 "How can I be satisfied with a fifth place achieved that way?
 Those races are not the ones I like.
 We made progress with the chassis, but I have to take advantage of this opportunity to ask chairman Montezemolo to get us a better engine for 1993".

 Indeed, at the moment, the power unit is the true ball and chain of Ferrari.
 Larini, however, seems disappointed to have missed the start:

-"I was surprised by the active suspension which has raised the car when I put the gear in neutral on the grid.
-It's a normal behavior, but in the tension of the race, it distracted me.
+"I was surprised by the active suspension that raised the car when I put the gear in neutral on the grid.
+It's normal behaviour, but in the tension of the race, it distracted me.
 And I wasn't able to keep the engine running.
 It was my mistake and I'm sorry, because, given the result, I could have finished in the points, ahead of or behind Alesi.
 I'm convinced that in Australia, this active suspension will give us some more satisfaction".

 A bit of optimism does not hurt, even if Ferrari is really going through one of its most difficult moments of the last few years.
 The same Larini (together with Prost with his Williams and Schumacher with his Benetton) will be on track at Imola for a series of tests, from Wednesday, 28 October, until Friday, 30 October 1992, with a car partially modified in line with the regulations that will become effective in 1993.
 But the most important work will have to be done in the Fiorano workshops by the men directed by engineer Claudio Lombardi, engaged in the difficult attempt to close the gap which separates the current Ferrari engine from the best of the lot.